Welcome to the 6th Chameleon User Meeting!

 Getting to the Mesa Lab

-The Mesa Lab is on the side of a mountain.
-It is not easily accessible by walking/biking (unless you want to do a workout!).
-There are no public buses that go to and from the Mesa Lab.
-If you don’t have a vehicle, you will likely need to arrive via rideshare.
+The Mesa Lab is on the side of a mountain and is not easily accessible by walking or biking.
+There are no public buses that go directly to the Mesa Lab.
+If you don't have a vehicle, plan to arrive via rideshare.

 Getting to Boulder

-Denver International Airport (DIA) is 45 miles from NCAR and there are several ways to arrive.
+Denver International Airport (DIA) is 45 miles from NCAR.
+Options for getting to Boulder:

-- The RTD Denver AB bus (westbound to NCAR) is the least expensive option.
-It leaves the airport every half hour (see schedule) and stops throughout Boulder.
+- RTD Denver AB Bus (westbound) - the least expensive option, leaves the airport every half hour and stops throughout Boulder.
+Use RTD's Trip Planner for routes throughout the Boulder region.

 Staying in Boulder